FUB-HCC/Human-Centered-Data-Visualization/02-process.md

 ### Reflecting on Tasks

-Why Analyze Tasks Abstractly?
-You need to consider tasks in an abstract form, rather than the domain-specific way that users typically think about them.
-Transforming task descriptions from domain-specific language into abstract form allows you to reason about similarities and differences between them.
+Why Analyze Tasks Abstractly? (% KG incomplete sentence) You need to consider tasks in an abstract form rather than the domain-specific way that users typically think about them.
+Transforming task descriptions from domain-specific language into abstract forms allows you to reason about similarities and differences between them.

 Munzner {cite}`munzner2014visualization` differentiated a small set of carefully chosen words to describe why people are using visualization, designed to help you crisply and concisely distinguish between different goals.
-We differentiate a set has verbs describing actions, and nouns describing targets.
+We differentiate a set has (% KG) verbs describing actions and nouns describing targets.

 #### User Goals are Defined by Actions
 We can define three levels of action.
-The high-level choices describe how the visualisation is being used to analyze, either to consume existing data or to also produce additional data.
-The mid-level choices cover what kind of search is involved, in terms of whether the target and location are known or not.
+The high-level choices describe how the visualization is being used to analyze, either to consume existing data or to also produce additional data.
+The mid-level choices cover what kind of search is involved in terms of whether the target and location are known or not (% KG specify what "target and location" means in this context).
 The low-level choices pertain to the kind of query: does the user need to identify one target, compare some targets, or summarize all of the targets?
 Decisions at each of these three levels are independent, and it is usually useful to describe actions at all three levels.

-_Action: Analyze for Consumption or Production_ In contrast to the use of vis only for the consumption of existing information, in the production case the intention of the user is to generate new material.
-Often, the goal in production is to produce output that is immediately used as input for a next instance.
+_Action: Analyze for Consumption or Production_ In contrast to the use of vis only for the consumption of existing information, in the production case, the intention of the user is to generate new material.
+Often, the goal in production is to produce output that is immediately used as input for the next instance.
 Sometimes the user intends to use this new material for some other vision-related task, such as discovery or presentation.
 Sometimes the intended use of the new material is for another purpose that does not require a vis, such as downstream analysis with non-visual tools.
 There are three types of production goals: Annotate, Record, and Derive.

 _Action: Search and their Classification_ All high-level analysis cases require the user to search for items of interest within the vis as a middle-level target.
-The classification of search into four alternatives is broken down according to whether the identity and location of the search target is already known or not.
+The classification of the search into four alternatives is broken down according to whether the identity and location of the search target are already known or not.
 If users already know both what they’re looking for and where it is, then the search type is simply lookup.
 If users want to find a known target at an unknown location, the search type is locate, that is, find out where the specific object is.
 If users don’t know exactly what they’re looking for, but they do have a location in mind of where to look for it, the search type is browse.
 If users are not even sure of the location, the search type is explore.

 _Action: Query_
 A low-level user goal is to query targets at one of three scopes.
 Once a target or set of targets for a search has been found, a low- level user goal is to query these targets at one of three scopes: identify, compare, or summarize.
-The progression of these three corresponds to an increase in the amount of search targets under consideration: one, some, or all.
+The progression of these three corresponds to an increase in the number of search targets under consideration: one, some, or all.
 That is, identify refers to a single target, compare refers to multiple targets, and summarize refers to the full set of possible targets.

 _Actions Refer to Targets_
 All actions refer to a target, i.e. an aspect of the data that is of interest to the user.
 The idea of a goal is explicit in search and query actions.
-It is more implicitly related to the usage actions, but still relevant: for example, what the user presents or discovers.
+It is more implicitly related to the usage actions but still relevant: for example, what the user presents or discovers.

-Tasks are defined by a {action, target} pairs, for example, discover distribution, compare trends, locate outliers, browse topology.
+Tasks are defined by {action, target} pairs; for example, discover distribution, compare trends, locate outliers, and browse topology.

 ### The How of Visualization Design - At A Glance